kflynn/gateway-api/geps/gep-XXX.md

 ## Goals

-- Describe how Jane, Julian, etc. can *explicitly* select how traffic coming into the cluster should be routed to workload backends.
-(Currently, each implementation handles this in its own way, which may include a way to explicitly choose between routing modes, but may not.
-We want the Gateway API to provide a standardized mechanism for making this choice.)

-- ?? should we have a goal around separation of concerns between Jane & Julian & Jasmine?

-- ??
-When, if ever, should Jane (need to) care about whether or not her routing is going to go through a mesh?

-  - Flynn: I would argue that the Correct Answer™ is "never", but... it's a lovely question -- or, at least, Jane shouldn't always need to be aware.
-    She might _choose_ to be aware in some cases...

-  - Shane: Might we need to add some optionality to which role goes with which functionality?

-- Shane: open question in my head right now: is it reasonable to have an officially-sanctioned spec for this kind of policy that can both be associated with an xRoute and as a policy attachment that can be associated with GatewayClass, Gateway, xRoute, etc.?
+- Provide a Gateway API standardized mechanism for _explicitly_ selecting how ingress traffic should be routed to workload backends.
+- Help provide official guidance on which roles are at play for route method selection and how those roles apply.

+## TODO

+The following are concerns or issues that we want to see resolved as we move forward with this GEP, _prior_ to graduating beyond `Provisional` status:

+- Decide whether Jane (the developer) should ever specifically care about whether or not her applications are being routed through a mesh, and decide if we want some kind of _flexibility_ in roles to be at play here so as to better serve different use cases.
+- Decide whether we're trying to do this at the route level only, or if we want to have this apply at the `GatewayClass` or `Gateway` levels.

 ## References